🌸 21st Century Counterculture

 int4 quantised.
 Bring your friends.

-5 models in the default catalog.
+21 models in the default catalog (Qwen 2.5/3/3.5, Gemma 3/4, SmolLM2, TinyLLaMA — base + instruct variants).
 Add any HuggingFace model to models.catalog.json.
 If the requested model lacks peers, the coordinator gracefully degrades to the nearest available smaller model.

 Your laptop is a supercomputer waiting to happen.

 It’s sitting there doing nothing useful right now.
-One click and it joins a global swarm of volunteers running frontier AI models together.
+One command and it joins a global swarm of volunteers running large AI models together.
 No cloud.
 No credit card.
+No crypto.
 Just llamas.